laurent22/gannet/README.md

 ## Running 'before' and 'after' scripts

 You may automatically run a script before and after running the migration by specifying a 'before' and 'after' script.
-The file extension doesn't matter so it can be named 'before.php', 'before.py', etc. The 'before' can be useful, for example, to put the site in maintainance mode while running the migration.
+The file extension doesn't matter so it can be named 'before.php', 'before.py', etc. The 'before' script can be useful, for example, to put the site in maintainance mode while running the migration.
 The 'after' one could be used to clear cache or other cleaning tasks.

 ## Running any script file